 Opportunistic properties often have little to no cash flow at acquisition but have the potential to produce a tremendous amount of cash flow once the value has been added.
 Opportunistic investors tend to use leverage of 70% or more, but the amount of leverage can vary based on the ability to obtain debt.
 For land development, banks simply won’t lend more than 50%.
 Opportunistic investors can expect the highest annual returns for a real estate investment, often over 20%.

 It’s important for investors to know the difference of each strategy because the actual risk of an investment and the advertised risk may be very different.
 A conservative investor focused on income generation should be investing in higher-quality properties with low leverage or in a debt fund that lends money.
 Those with a bigger appetite for risk and a longer time horizon should consider value-add or even opportunistic strategies.
 Dialing leverage up or down will reduce or increase the financial risk and the risk profile.
-There is a private real estate investment strategy for virtually every individual investor and finding the investments that suit their personal risk/return profile is essential.
+Identifying investments that align with an individual investor’s risk and return objectives is an essential part of portfolio construction.